 Founder and Chief Executive Officer, Renita Martin, is a native of Terry, Mississippi.
 She is a highly respected theater artist, musician, and producer, who has received numerous awards for her work with RHYTHM VISIONS including Ebony Magazine’s and Pine Sol’s “Unsung Hero Award” and community service awards from the Fenway Health Center and the Boston Women’s Service Club.
 Renita studied at Tougaloo College and Boston University and earned an MFA in theater from Brandeis University.

-H. Tia Juana Malone, Board President, and PMI Certified, Project Manager.
+H. Tia Juana Malone is a PMI Certified Project Manager.
 In addition to serving as adjunct faculty at Cambridge College and Roxbury Community College, (RCC) her background includes directing and coordinating specialties programs such as; Ujima Project at Northeastern University and AtD – Learning Communities at RCC.
 As a certified ACE Facilitator, Malone uses research-based strategies to teach and coach students who are college bound.

 Malone earned a B.A. degree at Albany State University (ASU) in Georgia.
 Her M.A. degree in English and her graduate certificate in nonprofit management are from Northeastern University (NU).
 Malone is a member of the international PMI organization.